pcsfilho/hallowen/README.md

 # Hallowen V-REP
 This repository presents a project which establishes a connection between the client side developed with the help of python language and the VREP tool.
-It implemented the logic in a quadricoptero should find a black cube on the map.
+It implemented the logic in a quadcopter should find a black cube on the map.

 ## Tools and Requirements